julielaursen/julielaursen/README.md

 - 🌱 I’m currently learning **UX/UI through Austin Community College**
 - 🤝 I'm an organizer focused on Marketing <a href="https://devopsdays.org/events/2025-austin/welcome/">DevOpsDays Austin</a>
 - 👭 I'm an Product Owner for <a href="https://www.open-austin.org/">Open Austin</a>.
-I have an MBA and am PMP and scrum certified.
+I have an MBA and I am PMP and scrum certified.
 - My hobbies are 🏋️ 💃 🏃 🎭
 - 📫 How to reach me **julielaursen1@gmail.com**